Throwback Thursday: The need to monitor Peracetic Acid in Chicken Processing Plants

 - Finally, regarding odor, yes, peracetic acid does have a pungent odor, (odor threshold of ~50 ppb).
 However, our human noses do not come equipped to numerically quantify the concentration levels in the air.
 Monitors are designed to protect us where nature cannot.
-The fact of the matter is that the chemical can be smelled long before it becomes dangerous and it is unreasonable to expect people to determine when concentrations exceed recommended exposure levels.
+The fact of the matter is that the idea that "chemicals can be smelled long before they becomes dangerous" is unreasonable and so is to expect people to determine when concentrations exceed recommended exposure levels.

 The conclusion is that in order to protect workers the best, and only true way to be sure is to monitor the air for chemical vapor concentration levels.
 Worker safety and the use of processing aids was topical in 2013, and is still an issue today.